 Our latest tree planting was on January 19th when we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.
-We will also be creating food and habitat for pollinators by planting five wildflower meadows after half-term.
-Please let us know if you would like to help.

 To help raise money for seeds and trees, we had a Wilderhood Watch stall at the Sandringham School Christmas Fair on December 7th.
 Items for sale included organically grown pollinator friendly seeds, greetings cards and knitted Christmas tree decorations.
 Thank you to everyone who came along to support us!